CyberHandLLC/cyber-hand-11/PLANNING.md

    - Maintain data fetching logic in Server Components
    - Use React context selectively and primarily in Client Components

-## Performance Considerations
+## Performance Optimization

-To optimize Core Web Vitals and overall performance:
+To achieve exceptional Core Web Vitals scores, special attention will be paid to:

 1. **Largest Contentful Paint (LCP)**:
    - Implement priority loading for critical content